 SELECTION AND APPOINTMENT OF SUBCONTRACTORS

 The College will only appoint high quality, low risk partners.
-A robust due diligence is carried out on all potential partners, a business case is then prepared and the College senior management/Board will approve before a contract proposal is offered.
-The proposal will detail the Gross/NET value offered, reasons for subcontracting, services provided and a costings model which demonstrates that the costs are reasonable and proportionate and how costs contribute to delivering high quality training.
+The College secure a contract through the Tender process, carrying out a comprehensive evaluation, moderation and due diligence process on each organisation.
+A Board Report is then prepared and the College senior management / Board will approve, before a Subcontracting Volume Plan is submitted to the ESFA for approval.
+An Award Letter is offered, detailing the Gross/Net Values offered, reasons for subcontracting, services provided and a costings model which demonstrates that the costs are reasonable and proportionate and how costs contribute to delivering high quality training.

 SUPPORT FOR THE SUBCONTRACTOR

 In return for the management fee charged by the College, all Subcontractors will receive:

 - Electronic material (enrolment forms, handbooks, forms, admin docs);